rp729/07-Network-Programming/intro-to-sockets/netcat.md

 Most Linux distributions have Netcat pre-installed.
 So you should be able to use your VM to communicate with the Windows Netcat.

+Some people have compiled thenetcatsource for Windows and posted the binaries online.
+There is one binary for IPv4 and one for IPv6, however they have the exact same functionality.

+nc.exe is for IPv4

+nc6.exe is for IPv6

+Useful netcat switches:

+-l: listen

+-L: listen harder \(Windows only, automatically listens again after

+connection terminates\)

+-p: Source port to listen on

+-u: UDP mode